FC-Yohsin/yohsin3d/CONTRIBUTING.md

 ## Commit Message Guidelines

-We follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages.
+We follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages, but with emojis.
 This helps keep our commit history clean and easy to understand.

 Here's a table of common commit types and their corresponding emojis: